aycasolmaz/csa-website/README.md

 CSA WEBSITE COMPETITION: Ayca Solmaz (Developer) and Preksha Munot (UI/UX Designer)

 Additional Back-End Features to Be Implemented:
-- Calendar Set Up and Functionality
+- Calendar Set Up and Functionality (a DB is needed to create the calendar which I can implement further on)
 - Button Functionality (direct the user to the approporiate documents/resources)
 - Filter search of the CS Clubs
 - Mentorship page with animations (you can find the wireframe of the mentorship page here however it is yet implemented because of the time constraint: